300x3/ALWAYSON/README.md

 ## 1.9 Corda, pCloud, and IPFS

 Corda is the private provenance, receipt, ownership, approval, and entitlement layer.
 It must not become a bulk datastore or real-time flight-control system.
 Corda’s model is intended for private transactions among relevant participants rather than universal public broadcast. [github](https://github.com/corda/corda)

+CORDA IS ALWAYS THE "SINGLE SOURCE OF TRUTH" AS AN ACCOUNTING LEDGER OF SALES FOR PHYSICAL AND DIGITAL GOODS.
+STANDARD RECEIPTS AND ZELLE/PAYPAL/DIRECT CARD PROCESSING ARE SYNCHRONIZED TO CORDA IN ORDER TO SUPPORT PREFERRED EXISTING CUSTOMER TRANSACTION METHODS.
+ZELLE & CORDA ITSELF ALLOW FOR TRANSACTIONS WITH ZERO ADDITIONAL FEES AND ARE RESERVED FOR ON-SITE OR LARGE TRANSACTIONS.

 ### Ledger flow